From the Summer Daily: Protect free speech and student assembly

-If Senate Bill 349 passes, any public institution of higher education in the state, will have the authority to restrict peaceful assembly on their campus — as long as the restrictions meet certain requirements for interference.
-The second bill, Senate Bill 350, adds an amendment to “The State School Aid Act of 1979,” allowing any public institution of higher education in the state, to restrict expressive conduct, including peaceful assembly, protest, speech, distribution of fliers on campuses, signing petitions and holding signs.
+If Senate Bill 349 passes, any public institution of higher education in the state will have the authority to restrict peaceful assembly on their campus — as long as the restrictions meet certain requirements for interference.
+According to the bill, any forms of assembly or ‘expressive conduct’ can be sanctioned, including peaceful protest, speech, distribution of fliers, petitions and signs.
+The second bill, Senate Bill 350, adds an amendment to “The State School Aid Act of 1979,” allowing any public institution of higher education in the state to restrict expression.

 However, if universities and community colleges abide by these policies, they must realize that their authority, granted by the state government, has the potential to stifle student activism and inhibit campus-wide expression.